josephseverino/exercise-starters/week6/node-colors/readme.md

 }
 </code></pre>
 - Call <code>JSON.parse</code> on the content body that comes back from the request in order to get a workable Javascript array containing all the colors.
 - Search the colors array for a color name that matches the user-specified name.
 Make sure to do a case-insensitive comparision.
-Return the R, G, and B components separated by spaces. for example,  <code>node color.js papayawhip</code> should return 255 239 213.
+Return the R, G, and B components separated by spaces.
+For example,  <code>node color.js papayawhip</code> should return 255 239 213.